12 Flabbergasting Facts about the Accounting Industry

 Put aside that pocket calculator!
 The accounting industry is filled with people who love what they do and who have a diverse selection of potential employers.
-The work is far from boring; the work accountants perform is about much more than numbers, although figures play a big role in the profession.
-If you’re considering accounting as a career, take a look at the surprising facts below.
+The work is far from boring.
+The work accountants perform is about much more than numbers, although figures play a big role in the profession.
+If you’re considering a future in accounting , take a look at the surprising facts below.

 - Accountants are happy.
 Accountemps did a survey indicating that seven of 10 accountants would choose accounting all over again if they had a chance to pick their profession anew.

 - In 2014, accountants and auditors filled about 1.3 million positions in the United States, according to the BLS.
 Among the top five industries employing these professionals are the government and the manufacturing industry.
 Accounting and related services top the list, employing 26 percent of accountants.